AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_3/README.md

 **3 Conduct Spearman's correlation test between species cov with nt diversity and SNP density**

-The script "calc_spearman_correlation.py" was used to conduct Spearman's correlation test.
+The script "calc_spearman_correlation.py" was used to conduct Spearman's correlation test between species cov with nt diversity and SNP density for both species containing four AMGs and all AMG-containing species.

 [script]